Born-Infeld Electrogravity and Dyonic Black Holes: Born--Infeld electrogravity

 However, the constraint~(\ref{eq grav}) turns this equation into the condition for the connection being metric-compatible.
 Combined with the torsion-free condition imposed above, this uniquely determines the connection to be the Levi-Civita connection.
 Thus, Eqs.~(\ref{eq grav}) become dynamic, since it now contains second derivatives of the metric.
 Equations~(\ref{eq grav}) and~(\ref{eq e.m.}) govern the dynamics of the metric and electromagnetic fields.
 To make practical use of this system of equations, one must either explicitly construct the tensor \(\bar{q}^{\mu\nu}\), or find a shortcut to avoid that task.
-In this sense, we may notice that from the electrodynamical point of view, the Lagrangian (\ref{eq accion})--(\ref{eq q}) corresponds to a Born-Infeld electrodynamics in a geometry where the symmetric tensor
+In this sense, we may notice that from the electrodynamical point of view, the Lagrangian (\ref{eq accion})--(\ref{eq q}) corresponds to a BI electrodynamics in a geometry where the symmetric tensor

 plays the role of the background metric.
-This means that Eq.~(\ref{eq e.m.}) must correspond to a Born-Infeld equation in the ``metric'' $\mathcal{G}_{\mu \nu}$.
-On the other hand, the variation of the Lagrangian (\ref{eq accion})--(\ref{eq q}) with respect to the metric $g_{\mu\nu}$ should be related to the energy-momentum tensor of the Born-Infeld field in the background geometry $\mathcal{G}_{\mu \nu}$.
-Since Born-Infeld electrodynamics in arbitrary geometric backgrounds is well known, these elements could help to gain insight into several aspects of Born-Infeld electrogravity, before undertaking the task of building the tensor \(\bar{q}^{\mu\nu}\).
+This means that Eq.~(\ref{eq e.m.}) must correspond to a BI equation in the ``metric'' $\mathcal{G}_{\mu \nu}$.
+On the other hand, the variation of the Lagrangian (\ref{eq accion})--(\ref{eq q}) with respect to the metric $g_{\mu\nu}$ should be related to the energy-momentum tensor of the BI field in the background geometry $\mathcal{G}_{\mu \nu}$.
+Since BI electrodynamics in arbitrary geometric backgrounds is well known, these elements could help to gain insight into several aspects of BI electrogravity, before undertaking the task of building the tensor \(\bar{q}^{\mu\nu}\).